Visayan hornbill: Habitat and conservation

-This is a highly endangered species.
-The total population is estimated at 1800 individuals.
-There has been a heavy decline in population due to hunting and loss of habitat caused by deforestation.
+This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
+Negros Island is one of the most deforested areas in the country due to its sugar industry and logging with most of its forests being totally lost before the 21st century.
+Forest cover on Negros and Panay is just 3% and 6% respectively and these figures are still declining.

+However, there is conflicting data as the Philippine Biodiversity Conservation Foundation has counted 3,584 hornbill just on the island of Negros.
+More surveys are required to verify these claims.

 The subspecies ticaensis was described as "abundant" in 1905, but almost the entire forest on the island was replaced by plantations and settlements in the 20th century.
 The last time the Ticao tarictic was seen was in 1971, and it is now likely to be extinct.
 If confirmed, this is the first taxon of hornbill to go extinct in recorded history; many other taxa in the family are now at risk.